Online Education Frequently Asked Questions

 Q 11.
 Do online courses make use of pod-casts?

-Answer: Some instructors will implement Podcasting on some ANGEL courses.
+Answer: Some instructors will implement Podcasting on some MOODLE courses.
 The files from these Podcasts are usually MP3 files.
-You can download the file or open it inside ANGEL if you have a sound card and working speakers in your computer.
+You can download the file or open it inside MOODLE if you have a sound card and working speakers in your computer.

 Q 12.
 What kind of computer hardware and software do I need to take an online course?